 Enter new customers (count)

 Input the number of new paying customers acquired in that same period, from your CRM/analytics.
 Use whole numbers only (e.g., 234).
-Don’t enter leads, trials, or signups unless they became paying customers; avoid zero, which would make CAC undefined.
+Don’t enter leads, trials, or signups unless they became paying customers; avoid zero, which would make CAC not defined.

 Include overhead (optional)